sphero-inc/Sphero-Android-SDK/README.md

 ## Available Samples

 The Sphero Android SDK has over 15 different sample projects.
-Starting with one of these is the best way to get going programming Sphero, and doing so is very simple.
+Starting with these is the best way to get started programming Sphero!

-1.  [**HelloWorld**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/HelloWorld) - This sample code demonstrates how to connect to a Sphero and blink it's RGB LED blue.
+1.  [**HelloWorld**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/HelloWorld) - How to connect to a Sphero and blink it's RGB LED blue.
-2.  [**ButtonDrive**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/ButtonDrive) - This code sample demonstrates driving a Sphero by sending roll commands at 0°, 90°, 180°, and 270°
+2.  [**ButtonDrive**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/ButtonDrive) - Drive a Sphero by sending roll commands at 0°, 90°, 180°, and 270°.
-3.  [**Collisions**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/Collisions) - This sample demonstrates how to set up Sphero collision detection, which is a firmware feature that generates a collision async message when an impact is detected.
+3.  [**Collisions**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/Collisions) - Set up collision detection, a firmware feature that sends an asyncronous message when an impact is detected.
-4.  [**AcheivementSample**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/AchievementSample) - This guide will walk you through the basics of adding achievements to the SpheroWorld back end and adding their tracking to an application.
+4.  [**AcheivementSample**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/AchievementSample) - Add acheivements to the SpheroWorld back end, and track them from an application.
-5.  [**Locator**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/Locator) - This sample demonstrates how to use the Sphero Locator, which is a firmware feature that provides real-time position and velocity information about the robot.programmatically
+5.  [**Locator**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/Locator) - How to use the Sphero Locator, a firmware feature that provides real-time position and velocity information about Sphero.
-6.  [**MacroSample**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/MacroSample) - This sample demonstrates how to connect to multiple balls and also how to programmatically create macros and run them on multiple Spheros.
+6.  [**MacroSample**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/MacroSample) - How to connect to multiple balls, programmatically create macros, and run them on multiple Spheros.
-7.  [**MacroLoader**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/MacroLoader) - This sample shows how to load macros created in MacroLab to run on the ball.
+7.  [**MacroLoader**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/MacroLoader) - Load macros created in MacroLab and run them on the ball.
-8.  [**MultiplayerLobby**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/MultiplayerLobby) - Shows how to connect two phones over a wifi network.
-For multiplayer games.
-Soon to be deprecated over better services like http://playphone.com/.
+8.  [**MultiplayerLobby**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/MultiplayerLobby) - Connect two phones over a wifi network for the use of multiplayer games.
+This is soon to be deprecated in favor of better services like http://playphone.com/.
-9.  [**OptionFlags**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/OptionFlags) - This sample demonstrates how to control option flags, which are settings that stay with Sphero even after it goes through power cycles.
+9.  [**OptionFlags**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/OptionFlags) - Control option flags, which are settings that persist through Sphero's power cycles.
-10. [**orbBasicSample**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/OrbBasicSample) - This sample demonstrates how to load and execute OrbBasic programs on Sphero.
+10. [**OrbBasicSample**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/OrbBasicSample) - This sample demonstrates how to load and execute OrbBasic programs on Sphero.
-11. [**SelfLevel**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/SelfLevel) - This sample code demonstrates how to connect to a Sphero and perform the self level command.
+11. [**SelfLevel**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/SelfLevel) - Connect to Sphero and perform the self level command.
-12. [**StreamingExample**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/StreamingExample) - Sphero supports asynchronous data streaming of certain control system and sensor parameters.
-This is great for using Sphero as a controller, or for retrieving data about its environment.
-This sample shows you how.
+12. [**StreamingExample**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/StreamingExample) - How to use Sphero's ability to asynchronously stream data from certain control systems and sensors.
+This allows you to use Sphero as a controller to games.
-13. [**StreamingAnimation**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/StreamingAnimation) - This sample demonstrates how to use Sphero and data streaming to move and rotate a 2D object on screen.
+13. [**StreamingAnimation**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/StreamingAnimation) - Move and rotate a 2D object on the screen using Sphero's data streaming.
-14. [**SpheroMotionTeapot**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/SphereMotionTeapot) - This sample demonstrates how to use Sphero and data streaming to control the rotation of 3D object on screen.
+14. [**SpheroMotionTeapot**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/SphereMotionTeapot) - Move and rotate a 3D object on the screen using Sphero's data streaming.
 15. [**UISample**](https://github.com/orbotix/Sphero-Android-SDK/tree/master/samples/UISample) - This is a great resource for application development.
 It contains a pre-made drive joystick, a calibration widget, a color changing widget, and a sleep widget.

 ## Importing a Sphero Sample Project